smcclennon/ous/README.md

 ]
 ```

-### `x-owa-urlpostdata` decoded
+### x-owa-urlpostdata decoded
 `x-owa-urlpostdata` is a header used in the POST request to the Outlook API.
 We customise the following values in this header:
 - `Offset`: Starting index of users to send.
 An offset of `20` will not return the first 20 users.
 By default, an offset of `0` is used to return all users.
 - `MaxEntriesReturned`: Maximum number of users to be returned by the API.
 See the [Example API response](#Example-API-response) appendix to view the information returned per user.
 By default, we request a maximum of `1000` users to be returned.
 However, you can increase this if you need to.
 - `BaseFolderId Id`: This is the Outlook userlist/directory to return in the API response.
-This is tedious to obtain, but essential and must be valid or the API request will fail.
+This is tedious to obtain, but is essential and must be valid or the API request will fail.
 ```json
 {
     "__type": "FindPeopleJsonRequest:#Exchange",